mperejda/jekyll-now/_posts/2015-09-28-upgrading-rails-mailchimp.md

 While the gibbon gem documentation used status: "subscribed", this will automatically sign users up.
 Which option you choose will depend on your use cases.

-This is intended as a basic introduction to what you can do with <a href="http://kb.mailchimp.com/api">Mailchimp</a>+ <a href="https://github.com/amro/gibbon">Gibbon</a> + <a href="seed.happyfuncorp.com">Seed</a>.
+This is intended as a basic introduction to what you can do with [Mailchimp](http://kb.mailchimp.com/api)+ [Gibbon](https://github.com/amro/gibbon) + [Seed](seed.happyfuncorp.com).
 Check out the linked documentation to explore the full functionality of these technologies.